ShishKabab/react-scenario-replays-boilerplate/README.md

 Clone out this repository and run `npm install`/`yarn`.
 Run the development server and back-end with `npm start` (or `yarn start`) You can then go to:

+- the overview UI of all scenarios in the entire program: http://localhost:3000/?meta=true
 - the overview UI of all scenarios on a specific page: http://localhost:3000/?meta=true&scenario=auth
 - the overview UI of a specific scenario on a specific page: http://localhost:3000/?meta=true&scenario=auth.login%2Fsuccess
 - a scenario at a specific step: http://localhost:3000/?scenario=auth.login%2Fsuccess.password (entered password, but just before submitting)